 Many buyers turn to crossovers because of their available all-wheel drive, but the Subaru Impreza has that covered.
 While all-wheel drive is a Subaru signature, there’s plenty about the Impreza to recommend besides its ability to handle snowy roads.

 Other compact cars (like the Honda Civic) offer sharper handling, but the Impreza is no slouch in the bends.
 Thanks to its new Subaru Global Platform underpinnings, it compares well with the competition on refinement.
-The only available engine is a 2.0-liter boxer-four, which produces 152 hp and 148 lb-ft of torque.
+The only available engine is a 2.0-liter flat-four, which produces 152 hp and 148 lb-ft of torque.
 Base models get a five-speed manual transmission, while other trim levels get a continuously variable transmission (CVT) in the name of fuel efficiency.

 The standard 6.5-inch touchscreen is placed within easy reach from the driver’s seat, and Subaru offers Apple CarPlay and Android Auto compatibility standard.
 The Impreza is also available with Subaru’s EyeSight bundle of driver aids, including adaptive cruise control, autonomous emergency braking, and lane departure warning.
 Combine that with a reputation for bulletproof reliability and the Impreza adds up to a great sedan, even if you don’t need all-wheel drive.